robinmetral/website/pages/notes/weeknote-13-climbing-in-western-sicily.md

 We did "try" deep water soloing (DWS for short) for the first time, though.
 There's quotes around "try" because the crag we went to, Cala Firriato, was harder than expected, the water shallower than expected, and weather was gray/coldish so we apprehended falling more than expected.
 We climbed one 6a from the Rockfax topo, Techre, and would have wanted to try more but access to the bottom of the routes was a tricky 6b+ traverse, Panca Bestia, right above shallow waters.
 Next time we want to do DWS we'll go with someone who knows the spot for more peace of mind!

-## Food
+## The food section

-...that we tried and that you should too if you're ever in Western Sicily:
+Some foods that we tried and that you should too if you're ever in Western Sicily:

 - **Busiate**, local pasta from Trapani, originally made with knitting needles and if that's how they initially got their name (was it the Greek word maybe?).
 A small takeout restaurant in Marsala specializes in them, it's just called Busiate
 - ...eaten with **pesto alla Trapanese**, a refreshing pesto made of basil, pecorino, fresh tomatoes, almonds and optionally mint and lemon